frogmasta/Taco-Bell-Lovers/README.md

 When building and running the program, you want to be in your projects ```\build``` directory you created above.
 Once you're there, you can build the project in two ways.

 ### Test-Suite

+You can look at the test suite code in the ```\tests``` folder.
+If you want to add a test of your own, put the .cpp test file in this folder.
+Check to make sure that the test file follows the same format as ours.

 1.)
 To build the test-suite:
 ```bash
 make test